Nevenall/blades-in-the-dark/src/04-the-score.md

 ### Giving up on a score

 When you give up on a score, you go into **downtime**.
 Follow the phases for downtime presented in the next chapter.
 You’ll usually have zero **payoff**, since you didn’t accomplish anything.
-You’ll still face /heat/ and **entanglements** as usual.
+You’ll still face {heat} and **entanglements** as usual.

 ## Teamwork